What's in a blockchain?

 But due to overall reduced networking computing power, transforming transaction data into blocks might slow down, resulting in slower confirmation and handling of transactions.
 And of course the blockchain participants subject to the power outage cannot conduct any transaction while without electricity.

 If a local copy of the blockchain gets lost due to a power outage, once power is restored, the latest version of the blockchain held by the majority of the participants is automatically downloaded again.

 What are current applications?
 What's the potential?

-Blockchain technology is the basis for many current applications, like cryptocurrencies, authentication systems (like Everledger for diamond identification or Bitproof), digital asset management (like Colu or Ascribe).
+Blockchain technology is the basis for many current applications, like cryptocurrencies, smart contracts, authentication systems (like Everledger for diamond identification or Bitproof) and digital asset management (like Colu or Ascribe).